This beautifully-maintained and tastefully-upgraded 2007 Series 2 Lotus Elise S is up for sale through a member of the Club.

 Features in this month’s mag include:

-- News from Western Australia
+- Bumper news from South Australia, Tasmania and Western Australia

 And much more!
 Enjoy Chunky’s lighthearted and sometimes irreverent monthly look at the world of Lotus.

 This past Sunday, the 11th of December, the LOST Fraternity took off for their final run of 2016, to Awaba House.